Artificial Intelligence for Scientific Research: Authentic Research Education Framework: AIfSR group operations

-We have 2 whole group presentations within a semester: a mid-term group presentation and a final group presentation.
-During the presentation, the coordinator of each team will give a 5-7 minutes formal presentation to explain their project and show their team's progress to all members of our group.
-After each presentation, other members are encouraged to ask questions or contribute novel ideas to the team’s current tasks.
-The group presentation not only helps students organize their thoughts and practice their presentation skills but also connects every team member and allows them to exchange ideas.
+We have two group-wide presentations within a semester: a mid-term group presentation and a final group presentation.
+During the presentation, each team will give a five-minute formal presentation to explain their project and show their team's progress to all members of our group.
+After each presentation, other members are encouraged to ask questions and engage in discussion.
+The group presentation not only helps students organize their thoughts and practice their presentation skills but also encourages them to exchange ideas.